 - Develop understanding of the social determinants of both physical and mental health

-- Promote family acceptance of LGBT adolescents and encourage them to connect with LGBT communities
+- Promote family acceptance of LGBTQ adolescents and encourage them to connect with LGBTQ communities

-- Provide appropriate equity training to ensure that suicide response and crisis intervention staff approach LGBT clients without stereotypes or discrimination, and that gender of trans clients is not misidentified
+- Provide appropriate equity training to ensure that suicide response and crisis intervention staff approach LGBTQ clients without stereotypes or discrimination, and that gender of trans clients is not misidentified

 - Improve recognition that individuals who belong to multiple marginalized communities may face additional barriers to maintaining good mental health